Printed Matter, Inc.

 Image Language examines the work of New York artist Sarah Charlesworth (1947–2013), tracing elements of her creative output over the course of forty years, across her formative involvement in art publications to her later camera-based projects.
 Charlesworth worked serially throughout her career—in the sequenced format of magazines, in her production of photographs, and in her methodical and thematic organization of reference images.
 Bringing together publications, ephemeral materials, and photographic works from the artist’s archive, the exhibition focuses on Charlesworth’s early formal and conceptual strategies, exploring how she utilized photography and appropriation to investigate the cultural influence of images.

 The exhibition includes examples from Charlesworth’s long engagement with publications, including writings, artists’ books, and material from the magazines The Fox and BOMB, as well as image research, production paste-ups, and experiments from her photographic projects.
-Also featured is work from three major photographic series: Modern History (1977–79), Red Collages (1983–84), and Available Light (2012).
+Also featured is work from four major photographic series: Modern History (1977–79), Red Collages (1983–84), Available Light (2012) and Work in Progress (2009).
 Image Language introduces the first presentation of The Wall of Tears (Study) (1979) and Regard (Study) (1979), both from Modern History.

 From early on, the magazine format was well-suited to Charlesworth’s conceptual interests in language and photographs.
 Influenced by Conceptualism and the dematerialization of art through other means like writing, Charlesworth began to study and write about contemporary art toward the end of the 1960s.
 After seeing Seth Siegelaub’s January 5-31, 1969, a group exhibition of Conceptual art, Charlesworth promptly ended her painting practice.
 Soon after, she became affiliated with the New York division of Art & Language.
 In 1975, along with Joseph Kosuth and others from the group, she co-founded The Fox, an art theory magazine which emphasized artistic collaboration, and political and theoretical debate.
 Charlesworth was a central figure of The Fox, editing and writing several texts for its three issues, before disagreements between its editors caused them to disband.
 She then turned her attention toward an object-based practice, collecting images from various sources—newspapers, press clippings, advertisements, photography and film books, as well as cultural magazines ranging in type from fashion to lifestyle to pornography—and archiving them thematically in labeled files and folders for later access.